Airing Our Concerns – I Can See Clearly Now

 Teacher Note: Point pollution – pollutants are dumped at a single readily recognized place.
 Non-point pollution – pollutants are carried down stream from the source of the pollution.
 For example, washing cars, the soap is washed into a water source.

-Distribute copies of the Guidelines for Report Writing (Attachment Two), the Data Collection Sheet (Attachment Three), and the rubric for assessing a report Assessment Rubric for a Report (Attachment Four).
+Distribute copies of the Guidelines for Report Writing (Handout Two), the Data Collection Sheet (Handout Three), and the rubric for assessing a report Assessment Rubric for a Report (Handout Four).
 Teacher Note: See the website, www.ipl.org/div/aplus for more detailed guidelines.
 Expectations may be increased or simplified depending on grade level, expectations, or an interdisciplinary approach.
 It is also optional to collect and share data rather than carry the process to writing a report.

 Using key words that relate to their chosen research question, have the learners begin their research for information in areas such as the library, the internet, the newspaper, magazines, etc.

 Announce that the completed report is due at the start of Day Three.

 Learners will use the knowledge they gained to help them role-play a scenario.
 Your community is in violation of standards set for emission control (this can be ozone gases or particulate matter).
 A task force has been assembled to examine the issue of compliance with air quality standards.
 You will take on a role as a member in the task force.Your opinions will be a reflection of your position in the task force.
 Ultimately, you and your fellow members of the task force will recommend a plan of action to move toward compliance of the standards.

 Randomly distribute or allow learners to choose a role card Role Play Guidelines (Handout Five).
 Once each learner has read his/her role guidelines, allow a few moments for clarification and discussion among learners.
 Have learners meet with like roles to share ideas and solidify their perspective.